hanschen1996/Simple-iOS-Calculator/README.md

 Instructions:

 -Use Xcode to open the .proj file, and run the iPhone simulator.
 The app will start with a launch screen, and will automatically switch to the main app interface.

+Credits To: Mark Price (Devslopes), the instructor of Udemy course: iOS 10 & Swift 3: From Beginner to Paid Professional